aaboshaisha/SICP/week2.md

-Week2 - Higher order procedures
+# Week2 - Higher order procedures

-abstraction: giving names to common patterns and working with the abstraction directly
+**abstraction**: giving names to common patterns and working with the abstraction directly

 Here we create small machines that can be parts of many bigger machines.
 Bigger machines can CREATE these smaller machines (Procedures as output / procedures that return procedures).